skarukas/graph-gui/README.md

 # graph-gui
-An (in progress) [interactive graph interface](https://skarukas.github.io/graph-gui/index.html) using the HTML canvas element.
+An (in progress) interactive graph interface using the HTML canvas element.

-Displays data stored in edges and vertices of an undirected graph. [`demo.js`](https://skarukas.github.io/graph-gui/demo.html) displays points and their Euclidian distances, and [`stringDemo.js`](https://skarukas.github.io/graph-gui/index.html) just allows direct editing of edge and vertex labels (no back end data).
+It displays data stored in edges and vertices of an undirected graph, serving as a simple front end for a variety of graph-based representations.
+Two demos included are the following:
+- [`demo.js`](https://skarukas.github.io/graph-gui/demo.html) displays editable points and their Euclidian distances
+- [`stringDemo.js`](https://skarukas.github.io/graph-gui/index.html) is for direct editing of edge and vertex labels (no back end data).

 #### GUI commands:
 - Dragging vertices changes their position.